 Safe Food is required to acknowledge receipt of a request within 10 business days, to consult with the applicant regarding any difficulties in dealing with the request, and either grant access to the information required or provide specific written reasons for refusing access within 25 business days.
 This may be extended by a further 10 business days if consultation with a third party is required.

-The CEO is defined as the “Principal Officer” under the Act.
-The CEO has delegated the responsibility for determining the outcome of IP applications to the General Manager (Compliance Strategy & Response).
+The Chief Executive Officer (CEO) is defined as the “Principal Officer” under the Act.
+The CEO has delegated the responsibility for determining the outcome of IP applications to the Chief Information Officer (CIO)

 Safe Food Officers